evocation-discord/eris-typescript/README.md

 # @evocation/Eris
-Eris is a discord bot made for a server named Evocation on Discord.
+Eris is a Discord bot developed for use by a server named Evocation.
+Its functionalities and modules are proportionate to the server's vision.